chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 #### Event Feed Job Settings

-There is one event feed purge job with one ElasticSearch purge policies
+The `event_feed` data type has one event feed purge job with one ElasticSearch purge policy.

 ```json
 { "job_settings": [